PenTestPi-Dot-Com/c-utilities/README.md

 # PenTestPi Utilities

-This repo host some backend utilities for PenTestPi.com
+This repo hosts some backend utilities for PenTestPi.com

 Sqlfs.c makes new transaction ids, Monero integrated addresses and download directories.